Development & Submission of a Grant Application or Proposal

 Proposals that have been approved by the appropriate authorizing SHU officials and are being submitted for external funding are transmitted to the agency through the Office of Sponsored Programs.
 All grants, contracts, and subcontracts including new awards, continuation awards, and supplemental awards are transmitted via the Office of Sponsored Programs.

-Under special and extenuating circumstances, the proposal writer may choose to assume responsibility for conveying the approved proposal to the agency.
-Prior arrangements should be made with the Office of Sponsored Programs in these situations.
+Under special and extenuating circumstances, it may be necessary for the proposal writer to assume responsibility for conveying the approved proposal to the agency.
+Prior arrangements must be made with the Office of Sponsored Programs in these situations.
 The Board of Trustees has designated the President of the University as the responsible party to act in behalf of the Board for Sacred Heart University.
 Therefore, only the President can accept any grant, contract, or gift on behalf of the University.

 Procedures for Submitting an Application/Proposal

-- Faculty members/staff should discuss their plans with their supervisors and obtain approval for the proposed activities.
+- Faculty members/staff should discuss their plans with their department chair and dean or supervisor and obtain approval for the proposed activities.

-- They should notify the Office of Sponsored Programs of a planned proposal to determine the kinds of assistance the office can provide, and to obtain or confirm specific items of information (e.g., deadline date).
+- Notify the Office of Sponsored Programs of a planned proposal to determine the kinds of assistance the office can provide, and to obtain or confirm specific items of information (e.g., deadline date).

 - If the grant proposal requires the University to commit a cash and/or in-kind match, approval for this must be obtained from the Vice President for Finance and Administration and President by the Office of Sponsored Programs.